 Precycling entails everything you can do to reduce waste, conserve energy and reuse existing materials and still be playa fabulous.
 This means, wherever possible, using non-toxic, biodegradable, renewable and salvaged materials, and those that can be repurposed at home or reused at next year’s event.

-Structures — Select construction materials and decorations that are reusable (they’re cheaper in the long run!).
+Structures — Select construction materials and decorations that are reusable.
 If you can’t reuse them, make sure they’re recyclable.
-Where possible, use FSC-certified and reclaimed wood and metal.
+Where possible, use Forest Stewardship Council (FSC)-certified and reclaimed wood and metal.
 Use screws instead of nails (they’re easier to remove).
-Design camp structures for easy construction/deconstruction, reuse, storage or salvage.
+Design camp structures for easy construction/deconstruction, reuse, storage and salvage.

 Food and Water — Minimize kitchen waste and clean-up by planning simple meals, preparing food in advance, and freezing it.
 Eliminate unnecessary packaging and store food in reusable containers.
 Consider bringing a water tank to distribute water for your camp members and avoid single-use water bottles and jugs.
 Incorporate greywater filtration systems to reuse water or use an evaporation pond to reduce your waste water.

 Clothes and Costumes — The playa takes its toll on clothing and costumes; the thrift shop is your friend.
 When considering options, be mindful of MOOP.
 Things that can be particularly problematic include feathers, glitter (not allowed in BRC), sequins, beads, body gems, glued-on stuff, fake eyelashes, etc.